tale-toul/ocp-aws/README.md

 #### Variables

-Some variables are defined at the beginning of the file to simplify the rest of the configuration, it is enough to modify its values to change the configuration of the infrastructure deployed by terraform:
+Variables are defined at the beginning of the file to simplify the rest of the configuration, it is enough to modify its values to change the configuration of the infrastructure deployed by terraform:

 * **region_name**.- AWS region where the cluster is deployed

 * **cluster_name**.- Indentifier used for prefixing some component names like the DNS domain

+* **vpc_name**.- Name assigned to the VPC

-* **dns_domain**.- Internet facing DNS domain used in this cluster
+* **dns_domain_ID**.- Zone ID for the route 53 DNS domain that will be used for this cluster

 * **master-instance-type**.- Type of instance used for master nodes, define the hardware characteristics like memory, cpu, network capabilities